josephdadams/sACNTranslator/readme.md

 *Deleting a Fixture:*

 Make a POST request to `/api/fixture/delete/*fixtureID*`, where fixtureID is the ID of the Fixture object.

+## Scenes:
+sACN Translator can capture sACN data on the Universes you are listening to and recall them.

+*Capturing a Scene:*

+Make a GET request to `/api/capture/cueNumber`, where `cueNumber` is the number or name of the cue you want to store.
+It will only capture the Universes you are currently monitoring.

+*Recalling a Scene:*

+Make a GET request to `/api/recall/cueNumber`, where cueNumber is the name of the cue you want to recall.
+It will only recall the Universes that were being monitored at the time it was initially captured.

+*Clearing a Scene:*

+Make a GET request to `/api/clear`.

 ## Restarting The Service:
 Make a GET request to `/api/restart` to restart the listening service.